bioinfodlsu/samar/README.md

 $ snakemake --help
 ```
 # Usage
-## Update Config File
+## Running the pipeline
 A sample config file with sample data is present in the repository
-## Running the pipeline
 Within the snakemake environment (for conda) or directly in the terminal (for pip)
 ```
 $ snakemake --use-conda --cores all